-An event consists of two components: (1) a code that identifies the nature of the event, and (2) an associated value.
+The report of an event consists of two components: (1) a code that identifies the nature of the event, and (2) an associated value.
 Two typical events are the allocation of space for a newly created string and the subscripting of a list.

-Event codes are one-character strings with meaningful symbolic names in the form of global identifiers that are available to the EM.
-For example, the code for string allocation is named E_String , the code for a list reference is named E_Lref , and the code for the execution of a virtual-machine instruction is named E_Opcode .
+Event codes are one-character strings.
+Symbolic names, which are defined in evdefs.icn, are used for referring to event codes.
+For example, the code for string allocation is E_String and the code for a list reference is E_Lref.

-An event value can be any Icon value.
-In the case of E_String , it is an integer corresponding to the number of bytes allocated.
-In the case of E_Lref , it is the list referenced in the TP.
-Note that such events provide a EM with direct access to data in the TP.
+Event values are Icon values.
+In the case of E_String , the event value is an integer corresponding to the number of bytes allocated.
+In the case of E_Lref , it is the list referenced in the SP.
+Note that such an event provides an EM with direct access to data in the SP.